 Accredited journalists are able to access the Parliament Building, but must comply with the following rules:

-- Photography, filming and sound recordings on the press and public galleries require authorisation.
-The use of tripods and flashes is not permitted.
+Photography, filming and sound recordings on the press and public galleries require authorisation.
+The use of flashes is not permitted.

-- All journalists are expected to respect the institution of parliament by wearing appropriate dress.1
+All journalists are expected to respect the institution of parliament by wearing appropriate dress.

-- Please act with discretion in the antechambers and refrain from disturbing Council members in the course of their work or from hindering their access to the chamber.
+Please act with due consideration when in the antechambers and the lobby and refrain from disturbing Council members in the course of their work or from hindering their access to the chamber.
 Desks and other infrastructure are reserved for use by Council members.
 Passageways must be kept clear at all times.